 Well, why not dry up those tears and start planning your next winter getaway?
 The mountains of Greece offer the perfect mix of snow action, town life, and this guide will help you decide where to start.
 Explore the top skiing destinations in Greece and get ready for an adventure!

 When the weather gets frosty most Athenians flock to Parnassos, the most popular ski resort in Greece, located only a two-and-a-half-hour drive from the country’s capital.
 With two chalets at Kelaria and Fterolakkas, 13 ski lifts and 18 slopes covering a length of nearly 34 kilometers, Parnassos is an ideal destination for both beginners and professional skiers.

 Among the highlights of Mount Parnassos, is the picturesque village of Arachova, a must for those wishing to add to their winter holidays a cosmopolitan feel, while the sanctuary of Apollo in Delphi, one of the most illustrious ancient attractions of Greece, is also just a stone’s throw away.

 Located at the heart of Pindos mountains and only 45 km away from Grevena City, Vasilitsa is one of the top skiing destinations in Greece and a big attraction for the adventurous winter traveler.
-It offers 19 slopes of varied difficulty, 7 ski lifts, and off-piste points, where ski jumpers and snowboarders can practice and perform their snow stunts.
-All this is surrounded by a beautiful scenery of pine trees with a majestic view to Vasilitsa and Gomara mountains.
+It offers 19 slopes of varying difficulty, 7 ski lifts, and off-piste points, where ski jumpers and snowboarders can practice and perform their snow stunts.
+All this is surrounded by the beautiful scenery of pine trees with a majestic view of Vasilitsa and the Gomara mountains.

 There are plenty of other activities one can enjoy in the surrounding areas.
 The mountainous regions of Smolikas and Orliakas are suitable for rock climbing, hiking and trekking and a visit to the National Park of Pindos is highly recommended as it is home to the valley of Valia – Calda (Warm Valley), one of the most virgin forest regions of Greece.